Smart merge reduces duplicate emails

 Merge duplicates with one click

 - Other teammates mention you on their private copies of an email that was also sent to your private inbox.
-These separate private copies can be merged together so all the context is in one place.

 When these cases occur, Front will show you a banner at the bottom of all relevant copies of the conversation you have access to, and you will be able to click Merge all to directly merge these copies, or click View to see what these copies are.
 Once duplicates are merged, all participants from all copies will be on this one copy.